Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 "Who, though?"

 "Yeah.
 Can’t order someone ‘ta take it.
 Ain’t nobody crazy enough to volunteer ‘cept mebbe his buddy Gorku, an’ *he’s* kinda damaged too.
-That just leaves… me."
+That just leaves... me."

 She put the brush down and tilted her head. "...Is it a risk?"

-"I don’t… think so."
+"I don’t... think so."
 Daar shook himself.
 "I figger, I’m prol’ly most’a the way there anyway.
 I mean, *look* at me."

 He spread his paws wide, and didn’t bother with flexing in his usual playfully macho way or anything.
 This was serious, and in any case he didn’t need to: Naydra was intimately familiar with every last hair on his hide, every last scar, every line and shape hidden under his fur.